 - Perfect Fluffy Rice with Tips (White AND Brown Rice)

 I make a lot of rice.
-It's a perfect side dish for me with veggies of course, and I add it to this broccoli cranberry salad and vegetable rice soup.
+It's a perfect side dish with veggies and I add it to this broccoli cranberry salad and vegetable rice soup.
 But it's also a fabulous canvas for infusing flavors.
-For example, I toss it with green mint chutney and top it with tomatoes and nectarines in the summer.
-But I also love to make biryani, mujadara, and this herbed rice salad.
+For example, in the summer, I toss it with green mint chutney and top it with tomatoes and nectarines.
+And it's essential to biryani, mujadara, and this herbed rice salad.

 🤷♀️ What are the types of rice?

-Wild rice is a wild variety of semi-aquatic grass which is native to America and Canada, and genetically differs from rice varieties.
+Wild rice is a wild variety of semi-aquatic grass native to America and Canada, and it genetically differs from other rice varieties.

 🍚 Types of Rice That Cook Up Fluffy